steenblikrs/tinyhome/_posts/2021-09-14-Introduction.md

 feel free to do what they want.
 It is hard to give “home” a specific definition, but, for me, the core of home is the ability that make people want to live in this place.

+## Define a client:
+Young office workers in big cities/ single with a pet or a couple with a pet

+## Site:
+This project is meant to be portable and people can